sleak-lbl/weekly-emails/items/sighpc.md

-### Nominations for ACM SIGHPC Graduate Fellowships in Computational and Data Science Now Open!
+### Nominations for ACM SIGHPC Graduate Fellowships in Computational and Data Science Close April 30!

 Are you a currently enrolled graduate student focusing on computational or data science (or will you be one no later than October 15)?
 Are you a woman or a